Student Future Ready Events

 (Grades 3-6)

 Science Olympiad is an international non-profit organization devoted to improving the quality of science education, increasing student interest in science, and providing recognition for outstanding achievement in science education by both students and teachers.
 Science Olympiad tournaments are rigorous academic interscholastic competitions that consist of a series of individual and team events for which students prepare throughout the year.
 These events are balanced between the various science disciplines of biology, earth science, chemistry, physics and technology.
 There is also a balance between science facts, process, skills and applications.
-Locally, over 550 students from more than 25 schools compete in the annual regional competition.
+Locally, over 350 students from more than 20 schools compete in the annual competition.

 The Science Olympiad is divided up into three divisions: Division A (grades 3 - 6), Division B (grades 6 - 9), and Division C (grades 9 - 12).